byzyworks/tridymake-mscs-edition/README2.md

 As for what it *is* for, Tridy is designed to be a lightweight tool for lightweight, though-slightly-more-heavyweight-than-usual configuration data (usually because of redundancies), and that is organized in a tree or graph-like structure.
 This data is expected to be processed into a readable output that other applications are meant to interact with directly or, if needed, through a Tridy interface.
 It is extremely modular in the sense that (non-nested) data is never coupled together, as also an upside to the at-least redundant output.
 Without that, is is also ideal for creating DAG structures, given that, at the storage level at least, no referencing means no circular references either.
 Finally, as it creates and stores data in the form of a tree, it is also at a natural advantage when it comes to integrating with a filesystem, and is easily able to input and output to one.

-To summarize, Tridy's aim is viewable, portable, modular, and ultimately redundant data defined in an irredundant format.
+To summarize, Tridy's aim is viewable, portable, modular, and acceptably-redundant data defined in an irredundant format.

 <br>